jonasfehr/ofxIlda/README.md

 Introduction
 ------------
 C++ openFrameworks addon for a device agnostic Ilda functionality.
-Currently only tested with the Etherdream DAC (ofxEtherdream) on OSX.
+Currently tested with the Etherdream DAC (ofxEtherdream) and the RayComposer DAC (ofxRayComposer) on OSX.
 Builds on top of ofPolyline, so all ofPolyline functionality is inherited.

 [https://vimeo.com/65929618](https://vimeo.com/65929618)